nipype/pydra/new-docs/source/explanation/typing.rst

-The only cases where it isn't sufficient to use generic classes, is when there are implicit header or side cars assumed to be present adjacent to the primary file (e.g. a NIfTI file with an associated JSON sidecar file).
-Because in these cases, the header/sidecar file(s) will not be included in the hash calculation and may not be included in the movement of the "file set" between working directories.
-In these cases, you need to use the specific file format classes, such as ``fileformats.nifti.NiftiGzX``, which will check to see if the header/sidecar files are present.
+The only cases where it isn't sufficient to use generic classes, is when there are implicit header or side cars assumed to be present adjacent to the primary file (e.g. a NIfTI file `my_nifti.nii` with an associated JSON sidecar file `my_nifti.json`).
+Because the header/sidecar file(s) will not be included in the hash calculation by default and may be omitted if the "file set" is copied into a different work directories.
+In such cases, a specific file format class, such as ``fileformats.nifti.NiftiGzX``, should be used instead.

 Coercion
 --------